hsloot/rmo/README.md

 ## Roadmap for future development

 We are planning to develop the package incrementally.
-The packages API might change frequently without deprication.
+The packages API might change frequently without deprecation.
 The goal is to implement prototypes of the algorithms in `R` and refactor them in compiled code afterwards.
 The original `R` implementations are supposed to serve as test functions in the unit-test harness.
 Our next steps are: